EOS-uiux-Solutions/eos-icons-landing/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## How to contribute
+# How to contribute

 ### Code contributions

+1. Open a new or pick an open issue from the issue list and claim it in the comments.
+Make sure that the issue is confirmed so you don't work on something that will not be approved to be merged.
-Please [refer to our Wiki](https://gitlab.com/SUSE-UIUX/eos-icons-landing/-/wikis/home) for coding best practices & guidelines.
-You'll find information on writing code, how to name a branch, how we release etc.
+2. Make sure you follow our best practices: [refer to our Wiki](https://gitlab.com/SUSE-UIUX/eos-icons-landing/-/wikis/home).
+You'll find information on writing code, how to name a branch, how we release, etc.

-Once you've read the Wiki, you are ready to fork the project and open a Merge Request.
-We'll review it as soon as possible.
+3. Join Slack [optional] to get in touch with the maintainers if you have any doubt: [join slack](http://slack.eosdesignsystem.com/)
+4. Make sure you fork the project, cloning it will not give you the right access to open a PR/MR. [How to open a PR in open source](https://gitlab.com/SUSE-UIUX/eos/-/wikis/Basic-git-instructions-for-beginners)

 ### Design contributions